 For women, the moose as a spirit animal encourages elegance and attraction.

 Related: Dead Deer Symbolism

 The Symbolism of Moose in Native American Culture

 The moose plays a prominent role in Native American mythology.
 The name of the moose itself stems from Native American culture, although the true meaning of the word is still somewhat unknown.
 Originally, they were called moz or mus.

 Moose were often seen in the Native American cultures – especially the cultures from northern parts of North America – as symbols of clans.
 This can be said of the Chippewa clan, as well as the Menominee clan.

 For most Native American clans, moose were meant as one of the primary sources of food.
 They were also symbols of strength and life.
 In other parts of North America, the moose was treated as a respected animal that wasn’t to be touched.

 Interestingly, the Native Americans also had a creation story that involved the moose.
 In one of the creation stories of the Potawatomi tribe, there were no people on Earth except for one Potawatomi woman looking for a companion.

 There were plenty of animals that she could take as her companion, though.
 But none of them were strong enough for her to become her life mate.
 She sent out invitations to all of the animals but none of them seemed right.

-One day, this Potawatomi woman found herself facing the great Moose.
-This is when she was convinced the Moose had all the qualities to become the life companion.
-This is an interesting story that tells us about the importance of moose in the Native American culture.
+One day, this Potawatomi woman found herself facing the Great Moose.
+This is when she was convinced the Moose had all the qualities to become a life companion.
+This is an interesting story that tells us about the importance of moose in Native American culture.